jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/leaflet_map/map_region_labels.md

 2: The found label data is then used to create a tooltip element that is added to leaflet map element and also to a list that keeps track of all the used tooltips in order to be able to remove them later again.
 This list is passed down from the main [Map Component](map_component.md).

 3: Lastly listeners are added.
-When zooming the labels should update and if given should switch between the full region name and "...".
-Also when the tooltip is removed listener that was just setup should be removed so that no unnecessary listeners are running in the background for elements that are not being used anymore.
+When zooming, the labels should update and if given should switch between the full region name and "...".
+Also when the tooltip is removed, the listener that was just setup should be removed so that no unnecessary listeners are running in the background for elements that are not being used anymore.

 ## Updating
 The updating process of the labels mainly consist of reevaluating what the labels should display: